-Technical adjustments that reshape on-track performance 🏎️
+Technical adjustments that reconfigure on-track performance 🏎️

 The new guidelines focus on wing stiffness and underfloor airflow management, areas where Ferrari has shown superior adaptation.
-The SF-24 leveraged the restrictions to maintain aerodynamic load without sacrificing top speed, while Mercedes struggled with balance in slow corners.
+The SF-24 leveraged the restrictions to maintain aerodynamic downforce without sacrificing top speed, while Mercedes struggled with balance in slow corners.
 The difference in lap times reflects how a regulatory change can expose weaknesses in other teams' designs.

 Mercedes discovers the regulations weren't their only problem 😅